androidessence/androidessence.com/_posts/2019-01-04-starting-fragment-for-result.md

 ### Using Add

-If you're using an add transaction, the fragment is still visible on screen (just behind the previous one), so you're free top manipulate the view directly when handling the result:
+If you're using an add transaction, the fragment is still visible on screen (just behind the previous one), so you're free to manipulate the view directly when handling the result:

 ```kotlin
   fun setName(name: String) {